bo-rc/CarND-LaneLines-P1/writeup_P1.md

   y_bottom = max(y1,y2)
 ```

 * this function outputs only two lines representing the left and right lanes.
-The final two lines are average of all lines determined by the Hough lines operation.
+The final two lines are averaging outputs of all lines determined in a previous step by the Hough lines processing.
 All line candidates are divided into two groups according to their slope values.
-The averaging weights are the corresponding height of each line segments, such that horizontal lines contributes less to the final average lines.
+The averaging weights are the corresponding heights of each line segments, such that horizontal lines contributes less to the final averaged lines.

 ### Test on videos
 ![solideWhiteRight](./solidWhiteRight.mp4.gif)